 It was a bold move, with the violent clashes of the 1967 riots barely subsided, in a town which regarded any kind of workers’ grouping as potentially dangerous Communist agitators.

-Early meetings were held at the Baxter residence at Macdonnell Road where, Bax said, his Mao poster on the wall upset a senior Chinese journalist with Taiwan interests.
-Bax responded by putting a giant pair of sunglasses on the Great Helmsman, who cast his cool gaze upon us for the next 20 years.
+Early meetings were held at the Spackman residence at Macdonnell Road where, Dad said, his Mao poster on the wall upset a senior Chinese journalist with Taiwan interests.
+Dad responded by putting a giant pair of yellow sunglasses on the Great Helmsman, who cast his cool gaze upon us for the next 20 years.

-Van Es, like Bax, was in Hong Kong as a stepping stone to Vietnam.
-Unlike Bax, he took the next step, starting as a soundman for NBC News a year after his unceremonious sacking, and going on to work as a photographer for Associated Press and then UPI.
+Van Es, like Jack, was in Hong Kong as a stepping stone to Vietnam.
+Unlike Jack, he took the next step, starting as a soundman for NBC News a year after his unceremonious sacking, and going on to work as a photographer for Associated Press and then UPI.

 On 29 April, 1975 he took the picture for which he will always be remembered.
 It wasn’t his favourite but he often wished he held the copyright, since all he got for it was a $150 bonus from UPI.